Cray-HPE/docs-csm/operations/network/external_dns/Troubleshoot_Systems_Not_Provisioned_with_External_IP_Addresses.md

-## Troubleshoot Connectivity to Services with External IPs
+## Troubleshoot Connectivity to Services with External IP addresses

-Systems that do not support CAN will not have services provisioned with external IPs on CAN.
+Systems that do not support CAN will not have services provisioned with external IP addresses on CAN.
 Kubernetes will report a `<pending>` status for the external IP of the service experiencing connectivity issues.

 If SSH access to a non-compute node \(NCN\) is available, it is possible to override resolution of external hostnames and forward local ports into the cluster for the cluster IP of the corresponding service.